6 Things We Love About the 2022 Chevy Colorado

 Here are six things that stand out about this impressive truck.

-1. The ZR2 gives you so much more in the 2022 Chevrolet Colorado
+1. The ZR2 gives you so much more in the 2022 Chevy Colorado

 If you remember the loud guy talking from infomercials telling us “there’s more,” that’s how you’re going to feel about the ZR2 package of the Colorado.
 This version is a hardcore off-road truck, and it gives you the adventures you want.
-According to Kelley Blue Book, the ZR2 model gives you:
+Chevrolet gives the ZR2 model:

 - Standard 4WD